Chart Color Schemes

 Hawthorn - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects likely impacting the area.
-Notable projects include Hawthorn Station Activity Centre Development, Auburn Station Activity Centre Development, Eastern Freeway Upgrades - Bulleen to Springvale Road, and Hawthorn Park.
+A total of 37 projects have been identified by AreaSearch as likely to impact the area.
+Key projects include Michael Tuck Stand and Glenferrie Oval Revitalisation, Hawthorn Station Activity Centre Development, Auburn Station Activity Centre Development, and Eastern Freeway Upgrades - Bulleen to Springvale Road.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.